SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="multipredict"></a>
 # **Multipredict**
-> MultiPredictResponse Multipredict (MultiPredictRequest body, string deploymentName, string modelName)
+> MultiPredictResponse Multipredict (MultiPredictRequest body, string deploymentName, string versionName, string modelName)

 Get the output from the network, based on the given INDArray[] input